gisVC/gisVC/README.md

 # Hi, I'm Giselle Liu @gisVC 👩‍💼🚀

-## About Me 📘
+## Giselle WHO? 📘
-🔭 Holding a BA in Telecom and currently pursuing an MS in Analytics.
+- 🔭 Holding a BA in Telecom and currently pursuing an MS in Analytics.
-👯 I'm looking to collaborate on fun and meaningful projects!
+- 👯 I'm looking to collaborate on fun and meaningful projects!
-📊 I have a passion for translating data into compelling stories.
+- 📊 I have a passion for translating data into compelling stories.

 ## My Interests 🌟
 - 📈 I'm interested in data analysis and visualization.